RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

 Before proceeding with the implementation of the demo, it is necessary to complete the following steps:

-1. Create a new customized inherited process within your Azure DevOps organization
+1. Create a new customized inherited process within your Azure DevOps organization.

-2. Create a new work item type (Ticket) within the newly created process
+2. Create a new work item type (Ticket) within the newly created process.

 3. Create two custom fields to this newly created work item type.

-    The first custom field should be of the single-line string type, designed to capture the customer (sender) email address.
+    - The first custom field should be of the single-line string type, designed to capture the customer's email address.

-    The second custom field should be of the multi-line string type, designed to capture the customer's issue resolution.
+    - The second custom field should be of the multi-line string type, designed to capture the customer's issue resolution.

-4. Create a new project in your organization based on the created process in `step (1)`
+4. Create a new project in your organization based on the created process in `step (1)`.

 ## Implementation

-Before start creating our Logic Apps, let's have a look to the board, it appears as shown in the following screenshot
+Before start creating our Logic Apps, let's have a look at the board, it appears as shown in the following screenshot:

 ![Tickets](/assets/images/logic-apps/1-tickets.png)